 After meeting a red snake in the toilet, we took off into the Dasht-e Lut.

-Reine in Dasht-e Lut Exploring kaluts in Dasht-e Lut.
+Dasht-e Lut Exploring kaluts in Dasht-e Lut.

 After a fuming hot drive for hours, it was finally time to discover what really lurked beyond the endless desert horizon, so we left the vehicle and started to ascend the mighty slopes of the kaluts.
-We sat down on a ridge and enjoyed the sunset over the kalut horizon.
+We sat down on a ridge and enjoyed the tranquil sunset over the kalut horizon.

 Northbound train